Hanoverton, Ohio: History

-Hanoverton was laid out in 1813 by Quaker abolitionist James Craig, and incorporated as a village in 1836.
+Hanoverton was laid out in 1813 by Quaker abolitionist James Craig and incorporated as a village in 1836.
 Hanoverton experienced growth in the 1830s by the building of the Sandy and Beaver Canal through the town, reaching a peak population in the late decade of around 2,000 inhabitants.
-Growth slowed into the 1840s, and by the 1852 completion of the Cleveland and Pittsburgh Railroad the canal was no longer profitable and the town declined.
+Growth slowed into the 1840s; by the 1852 completion of the Cleveland and Pittsburgh Railroad the canal was no longer profitable and the town declined.

 Hanoverton played a part in the Underground Railroad.
 An underground passage connected George Sloan's "Brick Row" with his brother-in-law Dr. James Robertson's home across the street, where runaway slaves were taken to a secret room.
 The Spread Eagle Tavern also was connected to a secret tunnel.
 In 1977 a 23-acre area of Hanoverton was added to the National Register of Historic Places as the Hanoverton Canal Town District.
 The district is noted for canal-era architecture which is largely unchanged since construction in the mid-1800s.

-More recently, the town has hosted various political speakers, including Dan Quayle, Newt Gingrich, Dick Cheney, John McCain, and J. D. Vance at the Spread Eagle Tavern.
+More recently, the town has hosted various political speakers, including Dan Quayle, Newt Gingrich, Dick Cheney, John McCain, and JD Vance at the Spread Eagle Tavern.